InfusionBot/Welcome-Bot/README.md

 The bot requires the following permissions:

-- Read messages OR View channels (both are same)
+- Read messages (View channels)
 - Send messages
 - Read Message History
 - Manage messages
+- Embed links

 Additionally if you want `Moderation` [feature](#Features) to work, you will need to give: